Snipa22/nodejs-pool/README.md

 * MySQL Username: pool
 * MySQL Password: 98erhfiuehw987fh23d
 * MySQL Host: 127.0.0.1
-* MySQL root access is only permitted as the root user, the password is in /root/.my.cnf
+* MySQL root access is only permitted as the root user, the password is in `/root/.my.cnf`
 * SSL Certificate is generated, self-signed, but is valid for Claymore Miners.
 * The server installs and deploys Caddy as it's choice of webserver!

-The following raw binaries MUST BE AVAILABLE FOR IT TO BOOTSTRAP:
+The following raw binaries **MUST BE AVAILABLE FOR IT TO BOOTSTRAP**:
 * sudo

 I've confirmed that the default server 16.04 installation has these requirements.